Klaas Dijkhoff: Second Rutte cabinet

 He resigned on 20 March 2015, when he became State Secretary for Security and Justice in the Second Rutte cabinet.
 His portfolio included Integration, Immigration, Asylum Affairs, Public Prosecution Service, Privacy Policy, Administrative Law, Family Law, Youth Justice, International Law, Prison Administration, Gambling Policy, Copyright Law, Rehabilitation, Prevention, Debt Management and Minority Affairs.
 On 4 October 2017, he resigned to become Minister of Defence following the resignation of Jeanine Hennis-Plasschaert.

 Parliamentary leader

 Dijkhoff was reelected to the House of Representatives in the general election of 2017.
 When the Third Rutte cabinet was inaugurated on 26 October 2017, he succeeded Rutte as leader of the People's Party for Freedom and Democracy in the House of Representatives.

+Television

+In 2026, he presents Klaas aan het Front in which he explores whether the Netherlands is prepared for war.